Everything You Need to Know About Slow Coffee | Complete Guide & Tips

 - Water at 94°C

-- Slow, circular pouring in 2 or 3 stages
+- Gradual, phased payment over 2 or 3 stages

-The Chemex: Elegance and Clarity in the Cup
+The Chemex: Elegance and Clarity in Every Cup

-Created in 1941 by Peter Schlumbohm, the Chemex is an iconic glass coffee maker.
-It uses thick filters that retain oils and microparticles, producing a coffee of exceptional clarity.
+Created in 1941 by Peter Schlumbohm, the Chemex is a glass coffee maker with an iconic design.
+It uses thick filters that trap oils and microparticles, producing coffee of exceptional clarity.

 ✅ Why choose the Chemex?